makandra/geordi/README.md

 headless test browser anyway, you can disable VNC by setting `use_vnc: false` in `.geordi.yml` in the project root.

+- In order to limit processes in a parallel run, you can set an environment variable like this: `PARALLEL_TEST_PROCESSORS=6 geordi cucumber`

 **Options**
 - `-m, [--modified], [--no-modified]`: Run all modified features
 - `-c, [--containing=STRING]`: Run all features that contain STRING